LuisFelipeArteaga/GettingAndCleaning/README.md

-# GettingAndCleaning
+# Getting and Cleaning Data - Course Project

-Getting and Cleaning Data Course Project
+This repository contains the Getting and Cleaning Data Course Project

+# Description
+- Dataset: contains the database Human Activity Recognition Using Smartphones Data Set, The files are separated into a set of train and test.